 hello: world

-When you create the resource, AWS searches its available phone number inventory for a number matching your countryCode and type, then claims it to the Connect instance specified by targetArn.
-The type property determines whether you get a direct inward dialing (DID) number or a toll-free number.
+When you create the resource, AWS searches its inventory for an available number matching your criteria and claims it to your Connect instance.
+The targetArn property specifies which instance receives the number.
+The countryCode and type properties filter the inventory; type can be “DID” (direct inward dialing) or “TOLL_FREE”.
 The tags property adds metadata for organization and cost tracking.

 Filter available numbers by prefix pattern

-Organizations with specific number requirements can filter AWS’s inventory to find matching numbers.
+Organizations with specific number requirements can filter AWS’s inventory to find matching patterns.

 import * as pulumi from "@pulumi/pulumi";